stackmutt/whoisd/README.md

 }
 ```

-- "Fields" - the list of a fields from "01" to last number "nn" in ascending order
+- "Fields" - a list of fields from "01" to last number "nn" in ascending order
-- "key" - the prompt for the field (preinstalled config file has keys according to ICANN requirements)
+- "key" - the label for the field (preinstalled config file has keys according to ICANN requirements)
-- "value" - if the field has prearranged value (not use any field from the database)
+- "value" - use it if the field has prearranged value (not use any field from the database)
-- "name" - the field name in the database, if the field is not prearranged ("value" is not defined)
+- "name" - the name of the field in the database, if the field is not prearranged ("value" is not defined)
-- "related" - the field name in the database through which the request for
+- "related" - the name of the field in the database through which the request for

 ```json
 {